 - Article 220– Before, a clause in Article 220 of the Constitution forbade retired judges from continuing their legal careers.
 As a result of the reform, retired High Court judges are now eligible to serve on the Supreme Court and in High Courts, but not the ones where they served as permanent judges.

-- Articles 230 and 231- These articles discuss the creation of state high courts.
-After these articles were changed, a High Court’s jurisdiction could be expanded to a Union territory if needed.
+- Articles 230 and 231– These articles discuss the creation of state high courts.
+After the changes, a High Court’s jurisdiction could be expanded to a Union territory if needed.

 - Article 224– The replacement article concerns the appointment of extra and acting judges.
 This is required when a High Court’s Chief Justice is absent or unavailable.